AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

-These prerequisites consider the generalization of the idioms introduced by module \alib_monomem_nl, with the result that \b all other \alibmods_nl can make use of monotonic allocation, without having any header file dependencies into module \alib_monomem_nl.
+These prerequisites consider the generalization of the idioms introduced by module \alib_monomem_nl, with the result that \b all other \alibmods_nl can make use of monotonic allocation, without having any header-file dependencies into module \alib_monomem_nl.

 Consequently, the types introduced here neither belong to \alib_monomem_nl nor to
 \alib_containers_nl.
 Instead, they do belong to the core of \alib and thus reside in namespace #alib::lang.
-Remember that types of that namespace are always included in an \alibdist, independent of its module selection.
+Remember that types of that namespace are always included in an \alibbuild, independent of its module selection.